gatling/frontline-doc/content/reference/current/plugins/grafana/index.md

 {{< alert tip >}}
 Samples are in the `dashboardSamples` directory in your Grafana bundle.
-They are built with a datasource named **FrontLine**.
+They are built with a datasource named **Gatling Enterprise**.
 Make sure this datasource exists or modify the json file accordingly.
 {{< /alert >}}

-To use the FrontLine datasource in Grafana, you will need to set template variables.
+To use the Gatling Enterprise datasource in Grafana, you will need to set template variables.

 These are global dashboard parameters that can be used in your graphs with the query builder.